daniel-larsen/azure-functions-rust/README.md

-# Rust Handler for Azure Functions (Work in Progress)
+# Azure Functions handler in Rust (Work in Progress)

 This repository contains an Azure Functions handler for Rust.